GeoStat-Framework/GSTools/docs/source/index.rst

 GSTools-Core will automatically use all your cores in parallel, without having to use OpenMP or a local C compiler.
-In case you want to restrict the number of threads used, you can set the environment variable ``RAYON_NUM_THREADS`` to the desired amount.
+In case you want to restrict the number of threads used, you can use the global variable `config.NUM_THREADS` to the desired number.

 Citation